fattorib/ZeRO-transformer/README.md

 # Transformer - JAX

-Codebase for TPU/GPU training of GPT-style transformers in JAX.
+Experimental codebase for TPU/GPU training of GPT-style transformers in JAX.
 A JAX successor to [Little-GPT](https://github.com/fattorib/Little-GPT).

 ## Setup